twineworks/tweakflow/site/content/modules/std.md

 `(list xs) -> list `

 Returns a list with all duplicates in `xs` removed.
-Values are considered duplicates when they compare as equal.
+Values are considered duplicates when they compare as equal using the `===` operator.

 Returns `nil` if `xs` is `nil`.